A smiling woman with long, wavy blonde hair standing outdoors in a cold weather setting, wearing a black coat.

-Mary St. John - Youth Development Division Director
+Mary St. John - Trinity Together Program Director

-As the Youth Development Division Director, Mary works to support the Watershed Center’s diverse youth programs which connect local youth to the land around them, their communities, and career opportunities.
+As the Trinity Together Program Director, Mary works to support the Watershed Center’s diverse youth programs which connect local youth to the land around them, their communities, and career opportunities.
 She is passionate about empowering youth through education and experiences that foster responsible young stewards of our natural resources.
 In this position, Mary builds collaborative relationships with schools, organizations, and local community members and works to expand programming that links youth to natural resource career pathways as they plan for their futures.

 Mary grew up in Trinity County and graduated from CSU Chico with a BA in Journalism, Spanish, and a Teaching Credential.
 She has spent the last two decades managing youth development programs and serving as an educator in Northern California.
 In her free time, Mary enjoys travel, camping, and exploring new outdoor adventures with her partner and dog.